-Dividends paid out of income attributed to an Approved Enterprise (or out of dividends received from a company whose income is attributed to an Approved Enterprise) are generally subject to withholding tax at source at the rate of 15% (in the case of non-Israeli shareholders, subject to the receipt of a valid certificate from the ITA allowing for such rate, or a lower rate under an applicable tax treaty).
+Dividends paid out of income attributed to an Approved Enterprise (or out of dividends received from a company whose income is attributed to an Approved Enterprise) are generally subject to withholding tax at source at the rate of 15% (in the case of non-Israeli shareholders, subject to the receipt, in advance, of a valid certificate from the ITA allowing for such rate, or a lower rate under an applicable tax treaty).
 This withholding tax is deducted at source by the company.
 The 15% tax rate is limited to dividends and distributions out of income derived during the benefits period and actually paid at any time up to 12 years thereafter.
 After such period, the withholding tax is applied at a rate of up to 30%, or at the lower rate under an applicable tax treaty (subject to the receipt in advance of a valid certificate from the ITA).
 In the case of a FIC, the 12-year limitation on reduced withholding tax on dividends does not apply.
-Under the Investment Law, a company that has elected the Alternative Benefits Program is not obligated to distribute retained profits, and to the extent that it decides to distribute dividends, may generally decide from which year's profits to declare dividends.
 In addition, a company that pays a dividend out of tax-exempt income attributed to its Approved Enterprise will be subject to tax in respect of the amount of the dividend distributed (grossed up to reflect the pre-tax income that it would have had to earn in order to distribute the dividend) at the corporate tax rate that would have otherwise been applicable.
 This rate generally ranges from 10% to 25%, depending on the level of foreign investment in the company in each year, as explained above.
 We have elected to use the Alternative Benefits Program through the year ended March 31, 2020, but currently intend to reinvest any income derived from our Approved Enterprise program and not to distribute such income as a dividend.